 - The Roommate Request step allows you to search for roommates in multiple ways as well as provides updates regarding the roommates that you have requested.
 Again, you must have completed the application within the same assignment round to be able to view each other.

 All roommate pairings must be confirmed and approved by all parties.
 Early completion of the application process and pairing with preferred roommates before the third round of housing assignments improves the likelihood of reserving your housing together.
 While we try to accommodate roommate preferences within our process, not all requests can be honored.
 Roommate pairings grow increasingly more difficult to accommodate as spaces fill.
 Students are not able to go through roommate selection after the third round of housing assignments, on April 15th.

 If you do not have a specific roommate request, we match you with roommates using your answers to the Profile questions and your housing preferences.
 There is no guarantee that roommates will get along no matter what criteria is used to match, including those that complete their own roommate pairings.
 However, our staff is committed to assisting you with meeting and interacting with your new roommates after move-in day.

 Gender Inclusive Housing

-Gender Inclusive Housing (GIH) is an option that is affirming and supportive of LGBT+, transgender, gender non-conforming, non-binary (TGNC), and ally students.
+Gender Inclusive Housing (GIH) is an option that is affirming and supportive of LGBTQIA+, transgender, gender non-conforming, non-binary (TGNC), and ally students.
 An ally is someone who stands up for, supports and encourages the people around them.
 In this case it refers to someone who is heterosexual and/or cisgender, but who tries to make the world a better place for people who identify as LGBTQIA+.
 By opting into this gender inclusive housing option, you will be assigned to live within the same-shared suite, with other students who have opted into gender inclusive housing.